 - 1. In a saucepan over medium heat, warm the oil until hot.
 Add the peas, onion or shallot, and garlic and cook until slightly softened, 1 to 2 minutes for fresh peas or 4 to 5 minutes for frozen.

 - 2. Add the chicken stock and cook until the peas are tender, 2 to 3 minutes.
 Remove from the heat and stir in parsley or tarragon.

 - 3. Reach for your immersion blender or transfer the pea mixture to a high-powered blender, add the butter to the pea mixture, and blend until smooth, 1 to 2 minutes.
 Add lemon juice and season with salt and pepper to taste.
 Blend briefly to combine.

-- 4. Transfer the puree to a serving dish and top with mint leaves.
+- 4. Transfer the purée to a serving dish and top with the mint.